grailed-code/maglev/readme.md

 ## Emergency Brake

-If you'd like to stop the deploy train from running, you can set the `EMERGENCY_BRAKE` environment variable to `"ENGAGED"`.
-Any other value, and the train will run.
+If you'd like to stop the deploy train from running, you can set the `TRAIN_IS_RUNNING` environment variable to anything other than `true`.
+Any other value, and the train will not run.

 ## Contributing